 2) The second algorithm bias the dynamics towards a particular reaction mechanism.
 An example of this option is provided in file path_to_program/examples/FA_biasH2.dat (you also need FA.xyz), which illustrates a way to search for H2 elimination transition states from formic acid.
-In this example, the keywords added to the CDS section are:
+In this case, the reaction coordinate is composed of bond distances: 3-5, 1-4 and 4-5.
+While the first two bonds have to break, the last one has to be formed during the elimination of molecular hydrogen.
+For this example, the keywords added to the CDS section are: